gravitational/careers/senior-backend-engineer.md

 If you are this kind of person, here is what you will be working on:

 * Hack on technologies like systemd and libcontainer
-* Design and build new open source products you can be proud of
+* Design and build new open source products like [teleport](https://github.com/gravitational/teleport) you can be proud of
 * Talk to customers and convert complex requirements into simple and elegant solutions
 * Daily code reviews